Professional education is a critical part of earning and retaining your real estate license in Maine.

 Before you submit a license application, you need to take specific coursework to give you a solid foundation and prepare you for the official license exam.
 You also need to take continuing education before each license renewal.

 Unfortunately, AgentCampus by 360training doesn't offer Maine real estate education at this time.
-You'll need to visit the Maine Real Estate Commission (MREC)'s website for a list of approved educational providers.

 However, we're aware of how overwhelming the licensing process can be.
 Even though we don't carry the required coursework, we want to make sure you understand the necessary steps.
 You can learn more about the courses and steps that Maine requires below.